aniketalshi/go_rest_cache/README.md

 Improvements

-1. In setup script, check for previous installations before trying to install packages
+1. Round tripper to do http tracing